-Prolonged use of opioids may have adverse consequences to treating pain and to your body.
-Some of the less common side effects of opioid use mentioned above, such as hyperalgesia (increased sensitivity to pain) become more common when opioids are used in high amounts or over a longer period of time.
+Prolonged use of opioids may have adverse consequences.
+Some of the less common side effects of opioid use mentioned above, such as hyperalgesia (increased sensitivity to pain), become more common when opioids are used in high amounts or over a longer period of time.
 Other long-term side effects of opioid use can include:

-Prolonged opioid use can have hormonal effects that result in menstrual period changes as well as reduced fertility, libido, and sex drive.
+Prolonged opioid use can have hormonal effects that result in changes in menstrual period and reduced fertility, libido, and sex drive.

-Prolonged use of opioids can also result in immunosuppression or a weakening of the immune system.
+Prolonged use of opioids can also result in immunosuppression: the weakening of the immune system.
 The most prevalent effect of opioid-induced immunosuppression has been reported as increased susceptibility to infection, increased risk of cancer, and an increased risk of HIV infection in drug abusers.

 Long-term opioid use can lead to: